Zechiax/Modrinth.Net/README.md

 ### User-Agent

 - You can also use the UserAgent class to help you create a valid user-agent
-- User-Agent current cannot be changed after the client has been created
+- User-Agent currently cannot be changed after the client has been created
 - More info about the User-Agent can be found [here](https://docs.modrinth.com/api-spec/#section/User-Agents)

 ```csharp